DesignLabUCF/lrt2sradsky/README.md

 ### Usage
 **`uvspec`** is the tool that produces the spectral radiances.
 `uvspec` **must** be executed in such a way so that it knows where the libRadtran `data` directory is, which includes the atmospheric databases needed for it to run.
-It is not clear in the help of the command how to change or specify the data directory so that uvspec could be executed from a different working direction.
+Some of this data can be specified by path in the input files themselves, but some of it is accessed from this default `data` directory within the libRadtran install folder by default.
 If you do not want to change your current working directory, you can execute `uvspec` like this so that it can still load its data:
 `cd ~/libRadtran-2.0.2/bin/ && exec uvspec < in/ithaca.072620131315EST.inp > in/ithaca.072620131315EST.out`

 By default, standard out and err will be saved to a file called `log.txt` or `verbose.txt`.
 You can redirect this output to whichever file you want like so: